This is the only place a man should ever wear flip flops

 Flip flops — loved by few, hated by very many.

-No seasonal shoe has garnered so much attention as the humble flip flop, which is actually not so much a shoe as a flimsy barrier between your foot and the ground.
+No seasonal shoe has garnered so much attention as the humble flip flop, which is actually not so much a shoe, but a flimsy barrier between your foot and the ground.

 In general, we think the criticism against the shoe is warranted, as the flip flop really does nothing to hide the gross feet you’re likely not taking care of properly.